Apsana Begum: Parliamentary career

 Begum opposed extradition of Julian Assange and in July sponsored a related motion in parliament.

 Begum commented in November 2020 that the Labour Party "has been in denial" about the problem of Islamophobia.
 She told ITV News: "It's quite regular to be asked questions and to constantly be asked to reaffirm my commitment towards British society as if in some way my identity and politics are not compatible."
 The same month, Begum tabled an Early Day Motion in Parliament highlighting a surge in racist attacks and Islamophobia in Britain and abroad, and wrote about her experiences "as someone who has first-hand experience of the rise in Islamophobia over the past decades" saying that "I know that every single day people of Muslim backgrounds like me face discrimination and prejudice."

 On 24 February 2022, following the 2022 Russian invasion of Ukraine, Begum was one of 11 Labour MPs threatened with loss of the party whip for signing a statement by the Stop the War Coalition which questioned the legitimacy of NATO and accused NATO of "eastward expansion".
 All 11 then removed their signatures.

 On 7 October 2023, Begum posed with the Palestine Solidarity Campaign at their stand at the Labour Party conference in Liverpool.
 As the PSC had planned to protest outside the Israeli embassy following the start of the Gaza war the previous day, Begum attracted criticism from the media and faced calls for suspension from the party whip.
 The PSC later removed the photo from its Twitter account.

 At the 2024 general election, Begum was re-elected to Parliament as MP for Poplar and Limehouse with a decreased vote share, achieving 43.1% of the vote and a majority of 12,560.
 Begum’s ex-husband stood against her as an independent candidate and came fourth.

 On 23 July 2024, Begum confirmed that she had had the Labour Party whip withdrawn and was suspended from the party due to voting for a SNP amendment on the King's Speech to end the two-child benefit cap.
 Begum said that she felt bullied by Labour's whips, and that a whip stated that anti-domestic violence legislation tabled by Begum would only be supported if she did not vote for the SNP amendment.
 A Labour Party spokesman responded by saying the party did not recognise these claims.
 Begum had the whip restored in September 2025.

 Personal life

-Begum's native language is Sylheti, which is spoken by the majority of British Bangladeshis, and she was the first to speak the language in parliament.
+Begum's first language is Sylheti, which is spoken by the majority of British Bangladeshis, and she was the first to speak the language in parliament.

 Begum married Ehtashamul Haque, then a member of Tower Hamlets Council, in 2013.
 They were divorced in 2015.
 In January 2020, Begum wrote in a tweet that she had suffered from domestic abuse.
 She went on to become chair of the All-Party Parliamentary Group on Domestic Violence and Abuse.